OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-44.md

 ## Isaiah 44:25

-who foils the signs of false prophets and makes fools of diviners, who overthrows the learning of the wise and turns it into nonsense,
+who frustrates the signs of false prophets and makes fools of diviners, who overthrows the learning of the wise and turns it into nonsense,

 ## Isaiah 44:26